Beksultanden/PC-Building-Vr/README.md

 - Realistic VR interaction moving around the room, interacting with objects with your hands Capture, rotate and place details using the natural gestures of the controller.
 - In the gaming environment, browse the components through the component store, compare the specifications, and then make a purchase with one click.
 - Detailed information about each element (CPU, RAM, GPU).
 Assembly logic only compatible components are suitable; incorrect placement is blocked.
-- Physical assembly of the computer: take —insert — plug.
+- Physical assembly of the computer: take - insert - plug.
 - The computer turns on with the fan turning on after the PC is successfully assembled.

 ---